-You can access your credit reports from both Veda and Dun and Bradstreet and, at the time of writing this article, you can either pay to get them quickly or wait 10 days and get them for free.
+You can access your credit reports from Veda and, at the time of writing this article, you can either pay to get them quickly or wait 10 days and get them for free.
 You may have to spend some time on the websites finding how to get them for free as it is not always obvious.
 The option to pay for your report is there but dig around and you will find the free option.

 A credit score is made up of a number of factors:

 - Credit defaults, judgements and overdue credit accounts

 - Credit arrears